edwardgaudio/nightcrawler-demo/README.md

 - Build `npm run build`
 - Test if you feel so inclined `npm test`
 - Run the server `npm start`
+- Watch is not hooked up on npm start yet, probably should run ``

 ***